Towards quantum Mechanics on the curved cotangent bundle: Quantizing on the curved cotangent bundle

-Note that if $\hat{\mu}=\hat{\mu}(\hat{x}),$ it commutes with the position operator, thus rendering both of them simultaneously diagonalisable.
+Note that if the measure is a function of the position operator only, \ie $\hat{\mu}=\hat{\mu}(\hat{x}),$ it commutes with the position operator, thus rendering both of them simultaneously diagonalisable.
 Then, $\ket{x}$ can be understood as eigenstate of $\hat{\mu},$ which implies $\ket{\hat{\mu}x}=\mu(x)\ket{x},$ recovering the description \`a la deWitt (\cf Eqs. \eqref{xop1}, \eqref{complete1x} and \eqref{ortho1x}).
-As can be inferred from Eq. \eqref{scapro}, this procedure provides a map from quantum mechanics on the curved cotangent bundle into ordinary flat space-quantum mechanics, given the actions of operators on wave densities like $\Phi$ and $\Psi.$
+We stress, however, that the formalism introduced in the present section also applies to the case $[\hat{\mu},\hat{x}^i]\neq0.$ As can be inferred from Eq. \eqref{scapro}, this procedure provides a map from quantum mechanics on the curved cotangent bundle into ordinary flat space-quantum mechanics, given the actions of operators on density-valued wave functions like $\Phi$ and $\Psi.$